The subelliptic heat kernels on SL(2,R) and on its universal covering $\widetilde{SL(2,R)}$: integral representations and some functional inequalities: Introduction

 \section{Introduction}

-The goal of this work is to study a particular subelliptic structure on the Lie group $\SL$.
-The structure we study is coming from the fibration: $SO(2)\rightarrow \SL \rightarrow H^2$ where $H^2$ is the 2-dimensional hyperbolic space.
+The goal of this work is to study a particular subelliptic structure on the Lie group $\SL$ and on its universal covering $\tSL$.
+It will correspond to study heat kernels of operators which can be written as a sum of squares of vector fields and which satisfy the so-called H\"ormander condition.
+For a general account on this subject one can consult the two monographs \cite{VSC} and \cite{Robinson}.

+\ Here for $\SL$, the subelliptic structure is coming from the fibration: $SO(2)\rightarrow \SL \rightarrow H^2$ where $H^2$ is the 2-dimensional hyperbolic space.
 In this fibration the metric on $\SL$ is the one inherited from the Killing form and is Lorentzian of signature (2,1).
-The restriction of this metric to the horizontal distribution is of signature (2,0) and gives the subellipitic structure (see \cite{montgomery} for more details).
-This space $\SL$ can be proposed as the model space of a negatively curved 3-dimensional subriemannian manifold.
+The restriction of this metric to the horizontal distribution is of signature (2,0) and gives the subellipitic structure.
+This is described more precisely in Section \ref{II} (see also \cite{montgomery}).
+Moreover, as seen in Section \ref{II}, this subelliptic structure can easily be lifted to $\tSL$.

+\ This space $\tSL$ can be proposed as the model space of a negatively curved 3-dimensional subriemannian manifold.
 To be more precise, it should be proposed as the model space of a 3-dimensional CR-manifold with vanishing pseudo-Hermitean torsion (Sasaki manifolds) and with constant negative curvature (see \cite{Dragomir} for an account on CR-manifolds).
-This work is coming after some analogous studies on the Heisenberg group and on the canonical subelliptic Lie group $\SU$.
+The present work is coming after some analogous studies on the Heisenberg group \cite{bakry-baudoin-bonnefont-chafai} and on the canonical subelliptic Lie group $\SU$ \cite{Baudoin-Bonnefont}.
 The subelliptic structure on this last group is very similar to the one studied here.
 The Heisenberg group plays the role of the Euclidean space in this geometry whereas $\SU$ stands for the positively curved model space.
 As we will see it in the sequel, these three structures share a lot of results in common.

 \